jfoskin/blog-preview-card/README.md

 ### What I learned

-Also using a CSS Grid video gave great insight on how to implement grid in CSS.
+Using a CSS Grid video gave great insight on how to implement grid in CSS.

 ### Useful resources

 - [Youtube](https://youtu.be/JYfiaSKeYhE?si=Cp4MqeviUqKNlQTa) - This help me remember how to place items in a grid
-- [W3schools CSS](https://www.w3schools.com/css/default.asp) - This is an amazing resource that help me remember the neccsary properties I wanted to use in my stylesheet.
+- [W3schools CSS](https://www.w3schools.com/css/default.asp) - This is an amazing resource that help me remember the necessary properties I wanted to use in my stylesheet.